michaelbZA/my-website/content/posts/fc-series/05-beyond-traditional-budgeting-rolling-forecasts.md

 ## Conclusion

-Moving beyond traditional budgeting represents one of the most significant opportunities for modern finance teams to add value to their organizations.
+Moving beyond traditional budgeting represents one of the most significant opportunities for modern finance teams to add value to their organisations.
 By embracing more flexible, forward-looking approaches like rolling forecasts, finance leaders can provide more timely insights while freeing up valuable resources for more strategic activities.

-As David Parmenter emphasizes, "The annual planning process has been a major barrier to effective performance management."
+As David Parmenter emphasises, "The annual planning process has been a major barrier to effective performance management."
 By adopting the principles outlined in this post, you can begin transforming your finance function from a backwards-looking reporting entity to a forward-looking strategic partner.

 ---

-*What's your experience with budgeting processes?
-Have you implemented rolling forecasts or other alternatives to traditional budgeting?
-Share your thoughts in the comments below, and stay tuned for Part 5 of this series, where we'll explore transforming the month-end close process.*

 ## References